rqlite/rqlite/DOC/SECURITY.md

 - _status_: user can retrieve node status and Go runtime information.
 - _ready_: user can retrieve node readiness.
 - _join_: user can join a cluster.
 In practice only a node joins a cluster, so it's the joining node that must supply the credentials.
+- _join-read-only_: user can join a cluster, but only as a read-only node.
 - _remove_: user can remove a node from a cluster.

 ### Example configuration file